 That joy does not depend upon mysticism or dogma or priestly admonition.
 It is the joy of human life, here and now, unblemished by the dark shadow of whimsical forces in the sky.
 Charles Darwin’s example, both in his work and in his life, help us to understand that that is the only “heaven” we will ever know.
 And it is the only one we need.
 (68-69)

 That humans created religion is self-evident.
 I suppose that doesn’t falsify all of its claims, but it certainly sheds doubt on them.
 Generally religion is a horrible thing, the cause of an untold amount of suffering.
-Still, contra Appleman, I admit to having known some good religious persons, although on the whole I have found them morally and intellectually inferior to non-believers.
+Still, I admit to having known some good religious persons, although on the whole I have found them morally and intellectually inferior to non-believers.
 That has been my experience, no doubt others have had theirs.
-But I’m amazed by how many truly horrific believers that I’ve known.
+But I’m amazed by how many truly horrific persons that I’ve known have been believers.

 The question of creating meaning is one I’ve address at length in my recent book.
 Suffice it to say that I think subjective meaning is a part of, but not all of, the answer to the question of life’s meaning.
 If it were all of the answer, then one who enjoys torturing children could be said to have a meaningful life.
 The question of our attitude toward death is one of the most vexing I have ever faced.
 I don’t know if I should accept it, rage against it, or get a cryonics policy.
 But I do believe that death should be optional.